 - 1) Hist 74 Poverty, Inequality and Social Justice in Historical and Global Context: is the gateway course that students take to begin the minor (Note students can take HIST 74 and pursue their internship during the same quarter, provided they have secured approval for the internship in advance).
 Hist 74 is typically only offered in Fall and Summer quarter. - 2) Hist 174Q Capstone Seminar: students take this seminar at the end of their minor to reflect on their coursework and internship, and identify an issue, or set of insights, they would like to pursue in more depth in the course (Note students must take this seminar after their internship, but can complete electives (if needed) after the seminar).
-The capstone seminar is typically only offered in Spring quarter (This year, the course will be offered in Winter 2022 and Spring 2022).
+The capstone seminar will be offered in Winter and Spring 2023).